HristoYonkov/C4-Nexus-Task/README.md

 # C4-Nexus-Task

-The app is a task for a C4 Nexus Company.
+The app is a task for a "C4 Nexus" Company.

 ![](/product-listing-page.png)